 Chronology/Biography of Lord Byron:

-1798: Becomes 6th Baron Byron of Rochdale.
+1798: He becomes 6th Baron Byron of Rochdale.
 Visits Newstead Abbey for the first time.

 1808: Byron takes possession of Newstead Abbey.

-1809: 13th March.
-Takes up his seat in the House of Lords.
-2nd July.
-Leaves England to travel in Europe, Greece and Turkey.
+1809: He takes up his seat in the House of Lords on 13th March.
+He leaves England on 2nd July to travel in Europe, Greece and Turkey.

-1812: Makes maiden speech in the House of Lords.
-Becomes famous on the publication of the first parts of “Childe Harold”.
+1812: Byron makes his maiden speech in the House of Lords.
+He becomes famous on the publication of the first parts of “Childe Harold”.
 Has affairs with Lady Caroline Lamb and Lady Oxford.

-1813: Affair with his half-sister Augusta Leigh.
+1813: He has an affair with his half-sister Augusta Leigh.
 Becomes engaged to Annabella Milbanke.

 1815: Birth of Byron’s Daughter Augusta Ada.

-1816: Lady Byron leaves to live with her parents.
-21st April.
-Deed of Separation signed.
-25th April.
-Leaves England and lives in Switzerland (May-October).
-Becomes friendly with Shelley.
-Affair with Claire Clairmont who becomes pregnant.
-November.
-Settles in Venice.
+1816: Lady Byron leaves to live with her parents on 21st April.
+A Deed of Separation signed on 25th April.
+Leaves England in May and lives in Switzerland until October.
+He becomes friendly with Percy Shelley.
+He has an affair with Claire Clairmont who becomes pregnant.
+Settles in Venice in November.

-1817: 12th January, Birth of Allegra, his daughter by Claire Clairmont.
+1817: Birth of Allegra, his daughter by Claire Clairmont on 12th January.

 1818: Takes charge of Allegra.